mizztgc/infinitas-for-linux/README.md

 Q: Is it possible to play the game using gamescope?

 A: Yes it is!
-Do keep in mind that in order to play through gamescope, you must set the environment variable 'INFINITAS_USE_GAMESCOPE' to 1.
+Do keep in mind that in order to play through gamescope, you must set the environment variable `INFINITAS_USE_GAMESCOPE` to 1.
 Passing the script as a gamescope launch argument will kill the gamescope process.
 This was an intentional decision to prevent any issues if you're that kind of person that uses a Steam Deck or whatever.